mstorsjo/llvm-mingw/README.md

   the dllimport attributes.
 - The C++ libraries ([libcxxabi](http://libcxxabi.llvm.org/), [libcxx](http://libcxx.llvm.org/)) can only be linked statically at the moment.
+- The C++ exception unwinding in libunwind uses APIs that aren't available in the UWP/WinRT API subset.
+- The windres wrapper requires a copy of a normal GNU binutils windres, see above for more details.

 Additionally, one may run into other minor differences between GCC and clang.